Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Dhaka's colourful history means it has a wealth of churches, mosques, temples, and monasteries.
 The Baitul Mukarram Mosque, the Kamalapur Buddhist Monastery, and the Saat Masjid are among the city's must-see places.

 The Liberation War Museum, the National Museum, the Bangabandhu Memorial Museum, and the Charukola Institute of Arts and Crafts are also worth visiting.
-Other enjoyable activities include a cruise on the Sadarghat River Front, an elephant ride at the Dhaka Zoo, or a picnic in the lush Baldha Garden.
+Other enjoyable activities include a cruise on the Sadarghat River Front, or a picnic in the lush Baldha Garden.

 Dhaka is noisy, crowded and friendly.
 Adventurous travellers will love its energy.